 Take advantage of the great weather by hosting an open house or event for your clients at an outdoor space.
 A golf outing that benefits a local charity can be a great way to connect with clients while helping a great cause.
 Hosting a Friday afternoon happy hour is another simple way of getting some face time with clients during the summer season.

 Running a giveaway through social media is a great way to keep attention on your company during the summer.
-Giving away tickets to a Chicago Cubs or White Sox game (or a Twins game for our Minneapolis members), tickets to a concert, free products or even a beach vacation can boost social media engagement and traffic to your web site.
+Giving away tickets to a Chicago Cubs or White Sox game, tickets to a concert, free products or even a beach vacation can boost social media engagement and traffic to your web site.

 Don’t be afraid to post a photo of you on vacation or you and your coworkers at a beer garden on a Friday afternoon on Facebook or Instagram.
 It’s okay to let your audience know that you’re human too and enjoy nice weather.
 They’ll appreciate the small insight into your personal life and will feel like they have a stronger connection with you and your company.